 You’ll also work in teams to create an actual IMC campaign.
 The format of the class will be interactive, fun and highly informative.
 After this course, you’ll have a new understanding of the role of public relations within the new IMC paradigm, and how to implement these new tools to achieve greater success in today’s complex communications environment.

-Bonnie Harris, adjunct professor, Reed College of Media, West Virginia University
+Bonnie Harris, owner, Wax Marketing and adjunct professor, Reed College of Media, West Virginia University